 Questions about applying and application process: firstname.lastname@example.org

-The Brain & Mind Steering Committee is in charge of the strategic planning of the doctoral programme and reviewing doctoral study right applications submitted to the doctoral program.
+The Brain & Mind Steering Group is in charge of the strategic planning of the doctoral programme and reviewing doctoral study right applications submitted to the doctoral program.
 The Steering Committee also selects new students for the 4-year doctoral candidate positions funded by the University of Helsinki.

 Finding supervisors willing to guide you through your thesis project is one of the most important steps when preparing your application.
 Here are a few tips on how to go about it: